 After:

+In this project we had to find a picture done by famous photographer Jerry Ulsemann and replicate it.
+What makes his work special is the way he makes the pictures.
+Ulsemann takes pictures using a photography camera and in the dark room he edits the pictures together, creating the illusion of surrealism.
+So instead of using a dark room to combine my images I used my skills with Photoshop to give the same effect.
 To make this project we had to take multiple pictures of the same scene handmade from clay that we formed into a rocketship, aliens, a spaceman, and a planet.
 However, after every picture we took, we had to move our characters to give them the effect of being a movie once we put all the pictures that were taken (214) together, in order and added music, transitions, a title and credits.

 To the first picture, I set it onto another project with a white background and used lasso tools and stamp tools to give the lines the effect of dragging out past the original picture.
 However, to keep the photo from looking overdone, I only extended a few lines.